masa0221/tmux-kube-status/README.md

 ## Configuration

-Here is an example of how to configure kube_status.tmux.
+Here is an example of how to configure kube_status.tmux in your `.tmux.conf` file.
 If not set, the plugin will use default values:

 ```bash
 set -g @kube-status-format-dev '#[fg=colour255,bg=colour27]'